GeorgiCodes/conways_game_of_life/README.md

 This approach might work well for sparse grids and would certainly reduce unnecessary checking of dead cells with the approach outlined above.
 But would this work well for a game board generated with Random?
 ##### Detecting 'stable' formations
 Could we perhaps detect [stable](http://en.wikipedia.org/wiki/Still_life_(cellular_automaton)) formations and therefore not include them in the list of cells to check each transition?
 This might mean checking to see if a formation's neighbours remain unchanged from transition to transition.

-# How to run
-This version of Conway's Game of Life requires the following flags to be set in `chrome:\\flags`:
-* `Enable Experimental JavaScript`

-Open the `index.html` file in your browser and select a preset pattern to get started.

-# How to run tests
-The tests were written with Jasmine, they can be run in the browser by opening `jasmine\SpecRunner.html`.

-# Grunt
-To run jshint simply run `grunt` from the root directory in the terminal.